hleve/Urban_Asset_Library/README.md

 # Urban Asset Library

-Welcome to the Urban Asset Library!
-This repository is a comprehensive collection of urban assets designed for creating urban digital twins for simulation research.
+Welcome to the Open-Source Urban Asset Library!
+To imagine future urban environments, we have to first understand current urban environments, which means understanding what is in current envoronments.
+This repository is intended to be a comprehensive collection of urban assets designed for creating urban digital twins for simulation research.
 This asset library will also be mirrored on [Printables.com](https://www.printables.com/@HenryLevesque/collections/1560825).
+These models can be 3D printed at 1:48 scale to help vilualize or exemplify urban environments.

 ## Overview